dionys93/ety-dictionary/data-text/inglisce/etymology/comparisons/p/prefer-preference.md

 And here is what the marks are really replacing.
 Look at where English doubles the consonant in this family: *preferred*, *preferring*, *preferment* — all with two, all stressed on *-fer-*.
 Then look at *preference* and *preferential*, both with one, both stressed elsewhere.
 English is already using consonant doubling as a stress diacritic.
 It is simply doing it with a letter instead of a mark, and doing it unreliably — the OED observes that *preferrable* would be the better spelling and has not prevailed, which is a dictionary admitting the system has failed in a particular case.

 Put the stress mark on the vowel where it belongs, and the consonant is released.
 One *r* throughout, doing consonant work only, while the vowel carries its own information.
 Nothing wavers, because there is nothing left for the doubling to decide.

+The two words off the participle behave the same way and show the mark's economy from the other side. **Prèlat** takes the grave for the same reason *prèference* does: the syllable is stressed and its vowel is plain, and without the mark an initial *pre-* would be read the way it is read in *prefêr*. **Prelacie** takes nothing, and does not need to.
+Its ending settles the question — English *-acy* words put the weight three syllables from the end without exception, so *prelacie* can only be stressed where it is, and a mark would state what the shape of the word already states.
+The *-ence* words are marked precisely because their ending settles nothing: English says PREference and deTERrence and transFERence, three stresses on one suffix, and every one of them has to be spelled out.